Jason Love, Music Director

 Jason Love has won the 2013 American Prize in Orchestral Programming!
 Read more here.

-A highly respected educator, Mr. Love also served as Conductor of the Chesapeake Youth Repertory Orchestra in Annapolis, MD for four years.
+A highly respected educator, Mr. Love also served as conductor of the Repertory Orchestra of the Chesapeake Youth Symphony in Annapolis, MD for four years.
 In his eleven years on the faculty of the Governor’s School of North Carolina he taught Twentieth-Century music, philosophy, and other subjects to academically gifted high school students.
-For the past five summers he has led the McDaniel Orchestra Camp in Westminster, MD.
+For five summers he led the McDaniel Orchestra Camp in Westminster, MD.
+He has adjudicated and guest conducted at music festivals around the country.